Software Engineer Interview Questions

 - How do you make sure that your code can handle different kinds of error situations?

 - How do you find an error in a large file with code that you cannot step through?

 - How do you design scalable applications?
 Walk us through your process.

 Others will be quiz-like questions.
-Many of these will have a clear yes or no answer.
+Many of these will have a clear answer, some with a "yes or no" answer and others that require you to demonstrate your concrete understanding of concepts.
 These are designed to test your knowledge of particular aspects of software engineering.